simoncowen88/dogeconf-19/talk/10-tuples.md

 ???

-I was surprise by many things here!
+I was surprised by many things here!

 ---